CasparKielwein/Aaargh/Classes.md

 ## Fighter

 ### Comment
-The fighter is intended to have a very "in your face" kind of playstile.
+The fighter is intended to have a very "in your face" kind of playstyle.
 Get into the thick of it and dish it out left, right, and center.
 Power Points are (re-)gained during the fight.
 The Fighter does not start with many and thus does not have the alpha strike of a sorcerer.
-The Fighters different fighting styles cover the fighter, barbarian, and ranger in some parts from dnd.
+The Fighters different fighting styles cover the Fighter, Barbarian, and Ranger from dnd.
-I a player just wants to kill stuff, they should build a fighter, focus on damage abilites and enjoy the carnage.
+If a player just wants to kill stuff they should build a fighter, focus on damage abilites and enjoy the carnage.

+The fighter has multiple ways of diversification.
+Two are the main class features:

+The fighting style lets the player chose a combat situation the Fighter excels in.
+Fighting Style and Equipment determine if the Fighter is a Tank or a Striker.

+The Martial Discipline is a discipline tree which defines how the Fighter regains power points.
+Depending on the chosen discipline the fighter needs to act very differently during combat to maximise power points.
+The martial discipline does not make the fighter more or less able to take damage.

+Equipment, in particular choice of weapons and armor has a large influence on the combat style of the fighter.
+More so than for any other class.

 ### Proficiencies

 __Skill Proficiency:__ Choose three skills from the following: Athletics, Endurance, Intimidate, Heal, Streetwise
-__Weapon Proficiency:__ Fighers are proficient with both light and heavy melee and ranged weapons.
+__Weapon Proficiency:__ Fighers are proficient with both light and heavy melee as well as ranged weapons.
 __Armor Proficiency:__ Fighters are proficient with all light armor, mail and lamellar armor.

 __Starting Hit Points:__ 10 + Tough